Embassy of Sweden, Buenos Aires: History

 Swedes have been active in Argentina since the beginning of the 19th century; at the Argentine Declaration of Independence in Tucumán on 9 July 1816, the Swede, Johan Adam Graaner, was the only foreigner present.
-Diplomatic relations between Sweden and Argentina were established in 1834 when a Swedish consulate was opened in Buenos Aires.
+Contact between the two countries was established as early as 1834, when a Swedish consulate was opened in Buenos Aires.
 The Swedish Embassy in Buenos Aires opened in 1906.
 Until 1914, the address of the embassy was Calle General Guido 1640.
 The following year, the embassy had been moved to the address Calle Vicente Lopez 1649 and the year after that to the address Calle Rio Bamba 1145 where it remained until 1926.
 In 1927, the embassy had moved to the address Calle Libertad 1630, where it remained until 1934.
 In the years 1935–1936, the embassy was located at the address Calle Posados 1209, and in the years 1937–1940, the embassy was located at the address Avenida Alvear 2710.
 During the years 1941–1942, the embassy was located at the address Sargento Cabral 827 before getting a permanent place for the embassy in 1943 at the address Avenida Corrientes 330.

+In January 1957, an agreement was reached between the Swedish and Argentine governments on the mutual elevation of the respective countries' legations to embassies.
+In connection with this, Herbert Ribbing, the envoy there, has been appointed Sweden's ambassador in Buenos Aires.
 In 1996, a new embassy housed in the Casa de Suecia on Tacuarí 147 was inaugurated.
 On 22 December 2010, it was announced that the Swedish government had decided on the same day to close the embassy for financial reasons in 2011.
 On 22 September 2011, however, it was decided that the closure of the embassy would be suspended and operations would continue.
 In 2016, the embassy moved to its current location at Olga Cossettini 731 in Puerto Madero.

+Staff and tasks

+Staff

+As of July 2024, nine people work at the Swedish Embassy in Buenos Aires, three of whom are dispatched from the Ministry for Foreign Affairs.
+The Swedish Armed Forces also have a defence attaché stationed in Brasília who is accredited in Argentina.

+Tasks

+The embassy's mission is to represent Sweden and promote Swedish interests.
+This is achieved through close and ongoing dialogue with representatives of the Argentine government, authorities, and other sectors of society, including the National Congress, businesses, cultural circles, and civil society.
+The embassy also collaborates closely with other Swedish organizations, such as the Swedish-Argentine Chamber of Commerce and Business Sweden's office in Santiago de Chile.

+The embassy has a consular department that assists Swedish citizens with routine matters and emergencies.
+Foreign nationals applying for residence permits to move to Sweden can also receive migration services at the embassy.
+The embassy in Buenos Aires is also accredited to Uruguay and Paraguay, meaning it represents Sweden in these countries as well.
+In the capitals, Montevideo and Asunción, honorary consulates general assist in this work.